Chart Color Schemes

 Residential development activity is lower than average in Wakerley according to AreaSearch's national comparison of local real estate markets

-Given this demand significantly exceeds new supply, it usually leads to price growth and increased buyer competition.
-New properties are constructed at an average value of $1,000,000, indicating a developer focus on the premium segment with upmarket properties.
-This financial year has seen $8.4 million in commercial approvals registered, suggesting limited commercial development focus.
-Compared to Greater Brisbane, Wakerley shows substantially reduced construction (92.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-This is also below average nationally, reflecting the area's maturity and possible planning constraints.
+Demand significantly exceeds supply, typically leading to price growth and increased buyer competition.
+New properties are constructed at an average value of $1,000,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, $8.4 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Compared to Greater Brisbane, Wakerley shows substantially reduced construction, which is 92.0% below the regional average per person.
+This scarcity of new homes strengthens demand and prices for existing properties.

-New construction has been entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-Notably, developers are constructing more detached housing than the existing pattern implies (84.0% at Census), indicating persistent strong demand for family homes amid densification trends.
-The location has approximately 18125 people per dwelling approval, demonstrating an established market.
-Future projections show Wakerley adding 702 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
+New construction has been completely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more detached housing than the existing pattern implies (84.0% at Census), indicating persistent strong demand for family homes despite densification trends.
+The location has approximately 18121 people per dwelling approval, demonstrating an established market.
+Future projections show Wakerley adding 625 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development